MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 ## LONG DESCRIPTION

-A `powershell.config.json` file allows configuration of installation-wide settings in PowerShell Core.
+A `powershell.config.json` is a JSON-format file allowing configuration of installation-wide settings in PowerShell Core.
+It is read in and used when PowerShell starts up, but is also modified at runtime by PowerShell.
 These settings were previously configured in the Windows Registry in Windows PowerShell.
-The file is in the [JSON](https://en.wikipedia.org/wiki/JSON) format, with settings specified by key.

 > [!WARNING]
 > A `powershell.config.json` file that contains invalid JSON